-Key Incodents in 2019.
+Ney Incidents in 2019.
 Unliever defines the most severe non-conformances as key incidents.
-A key incident is typically defined as representing a significant human rights contravention.
+A key incident is typically defined as representing a significant risk to life or injury, or a significant human rights contravention.
 Key incidents are escalated to Unliever within 24 hours by the auditors and require the creation of a Corrective Action Plan within seven days by the supplier.
-As with all non-conformances, a follow-up audit is required within 90 days to confirm that the actions taken have been sufficient to remediate the identified issues.
+As with all non-conformances, a follow-up audit is required within 90 days to confirm that the actions

-The nature of some key incidents means it may not be possible to close them within this time frame before the follow-up audit, because capital investment or significant changes are needed.
-In such cases, the supplier will need to develop an interim plan on interim plan on reduce the risk until the permanent solution can be put in place.
-The key incident will continue to be recorded in capacity will where plattered absent fire alarms or equipment/systems t warn workers of a fire allow the fire to be co HEALTH & SAFETY 0 ABOUR RIGHTS as 'open' until fully remediated t represente nt risk of inj
+The nature of some key incidents The nature of some key incidents means it may not be possible to close them within this time frame before the follow-up audit, because capital investment or significant changes are needed.
+In such cases, the supplier will need to develop an interim plan to reduce the risk until the permanent solution can be put in place.
+The key incident will continue to be recorded in the contribution of the properties o as 'open' until fully remediated